 Alveolar gas exchange depends not only on ventilation of the alveoli but also on circulation of blood through the alveolar capillaries.
 In other words it depends both on ventilation and perfusion.
 This makes sense.
 You need both oxygen in the alveoli, and adequate blood flow past alveoli to pick up oxygen, other wise oxygen cannot be delivered.
 When the proper balance is lost between ventilated alveoli and good blood flow through the lungs, ventilation perfusion mismatch is said to exist.

 The ventilation/perfusion ratio is often abbreviated V/Q. V/Q mismatch is common and often effects our patient’s ventilation and oxygenation.
 There are 2 types of mismatch: dead space and shunt.

 This article will describe how dead space is different from shunt.
 It will help you understand how you can use these concepts to care for your patient.

 What Is The Importance Of Dead Space?

+One important contributor to ventilation perfusion mismatch is dead space.
 Dead space is the portion of the respiratory system where tidal volume doesn’t participate in gas exchange: it is ventilated but not perfused.
 There are three types of dead space: anatomic, physiologic, and that dead space belonging to any airway equipment being used to assist ventilation.
 They all impact how well a patient ventilates.